 ABS is considered to be amorphous.
 Thus, it has no definite melting point.
 However, the standard temperature for printing is at 230°C while the temperature for glass transition is at about 105°C.

-Meanwhile, others suggest to print at 210-240º C with a heated bed at 80º C or more.
+Meanwhile, others suggest printing at 210-240º C with a heated bed at 80º C or more.
 Thus, you may need to experiment until you get the best result.

 Printing Process and Performance